Swift

 X-Trans-Id: 0009ec57-2681-4b48-9105-71c57016edc6

-Sets, replaces, or removes the metadata passed in the header from the request.
+Sets, replaces, or deletes metadata passed in the request header.

 Request headers